 KnowledgeSource.
-To cable is further specialized into BusinessKnowledgeModel and DecisionService.
+Control KnowledgeModel and DecisionService.

 DRGElement is a specialization of NamedElement, from which it inherits the name and optional id, description and label attributes.
 The id of a DRGElement element SHALL be unique within the containing instance of Definitions.

 A Decision Requirements Diagram (DRD) is the diagrammatic representation of one or more instances of DRGElement and their information, knowledge and authority requirement relations.
 The instances of DRGElement are represented as the vertices in the diagram; the edges represent instances of InformationRequirement, KnowledgeRequirement or AuthorityRequirement (see clauses 6.3.13, 6.3.14 and 6.3.15).
 The connection rules are specified in clause 6.2.3).